m-lm/minmath/README.md

-# minmath is a minimalist mental math website.
+# minmath

+A website dedicated to mental math exercises with a focus on minimalism.